 Fractures, or broken bones, are some of the most common personal injuries.
 That does not make them any less significant to the person with the injury.
 Fractures can be incredibly painful and require multiple surgeries to repair.
 It can take months for a fracture to heal, plus additional months for physical rehabilitation.
 In this time, the sufferer may not be able to work because of the broken bones.
-If a car accident, fall, or a form of negligence such as a birth injury led to a fracture, don’t hesitate to consult with an attorney at Butler Wooten & Peak LLP.
+If a car accident, fall, or a form of negligence such as a birth injury led to a fracture, don’t hesitate to consult with an Atlanta broken bone lawyer at Butler Wooten & Peak LLP.
 We understand the gravity of fracture cases and want to help you fight for fair compensation.

 Before you assume your fracture is “too minor” to be worth a personal injury claim, consider all of the medical bills, time off of work, and pain and suffering the broken bone has caused you.
 Having a bone fracture is a temporary disability, and it deserves legal attention if it has interfered with your life in any way.
 Even if you only pursue compensation through the other party’s insurance company, know that financial recovery is likely available to you.
 Here are three common types of fractures that could be grounds for reimbursement: